-Retailers often have the case that they want to authorize transactions only and start the fulfillment process once all items are shippable.
+Some retailers only want to authorize transactions and start the fulfillment process once all items are shippable.

 the fulfill state is reached.
-Initially the transaction will be in the
+The transaction will move into the

-Authorized state in the platform and in Shopify.
-If you want to start the fulfillment process make sure you initiate the completion process as described above.
-Once the completion was successful the order will switch into the
+Authorized state in wallee and in Shopify after creation.
+If you want to start the fulfillment process, make sure you initiate the completion process as described above.
+Once the completion is successful, the order will switch to the

 Paid state in Shopify.
 You can now start the fulfillment process.